 They are always light and spongy in texture, while the size of the dough balls can vary.

-Traditional Cypriot liqueur flavored with a blend of aromatic herbs and sun-ripened orange.
-The family recipe has been passed down from the 13th century and was obtained by the owner’s ancestors, who got it from a monastery in Kantara.
+Traditional Cypriot liqueur flavoured with a blend of aromatic herbs and sun-ripened oranges.
+The family recipe has been passed down for over 700 years and was obtained by the owner’s ancestors, who acquired it from a monastery in Kantara.
 Great as an aperitif.

-A Cypriot pomade brandy made from distilling a mixture of grape pomace (the pulp left after extracting juice) and local dry wines.
-It is colorless and smells of raisins.
+A Cypriot pomade brandy is made from distilling a mixture of grape pomace (the pulp left after extracting juice) and local dry wines.
+It is colourless and smells of raisins.
 Zivania (a.k.a. ‘firewater’) has a higher alcohol content than most other drinks in Cyprus.

 It is used by locals to treat some wounds, massage sore body parts, and as a remedy for colds and toothaches.

-A dry anise-flavored aperitif, Ouzo is not native to Cyprus but can be found in a few European countries.
+A dry, anise-flavoured aperitif, Ouzo is not native to Cyprus but can be found in a few European countries.
 It tastes similar to Arak and Sambuca.
 Served as shots in small glasses or can be mixed with a small amount of water, too.

 All of these traditional drinks act as lovely Cypriot products to take back home as gifts!